armhold/infinity/README.md

 Any file contains a sequence of bytes- we string these bytes together to create a single number.
 Each byte has eight bits of storage.
-Every added bit doubles the potential "range" for a number.
+Every added bit doubles the potential "range" of numbers.
-Since a byte has eight bits, each time you add a byte, the range for the number is doubled eight times.
+Since a byte has eight bits, each time you add a byte, the range is doubled eight times.

 This quickly leads to some pretty big numbers.